 As a grant writer and funding strategist, I help organizations connect their evidence of impact with funders' priorities.
 My writing combines analytical precision with clear and compelling storytelling.
 I draw on data, evaluation findings, and human narratives to create proposals that demonstrate accountability, innovation, and community relevance.

 Because each funder has its own culture, I also help organizations adapt their messaging while staying true to their values and voice.
-The goal is to communicate impact in a way that resonates with diverse audiences—grantmakers, policymakers, and the public alike.
+The goal is to communicate impact in a way that resonates with diverse audiences — grantmakers, policymakers, and the public alike.

 Integrating Data, Insight, and Capacity

 My work brings together a wide range of research and evaluation methods.
 I design and implement surveys, focus groups, and outcome tracking systems; analyze data for trends and meaning; and facilitate learning sessions to interpret results collectively.
 I also train staff and leadership teams in using data for reflection and decision-making, helping organizations develop sustainable internal capacity for evidence-based learning.
+Because your power grows when you can generate and use your own insights — not just rely on outside experts to tell you what your data means.

 Clients often describe my approach as rigorous yet relational.
-I prioritize collaboration, transparency, and practicality—ensuring that evaluation tools fit the organization’s capacity and context.
+I prioritize collaboration, transparency, and practicality — ensuring that evaluation tools fit the organization's capacity and context.
 I believe evaluation should serve the organization, not the other way around.
 That means designing systems that are feasible, useful, and aligned with the rhythms of real work.

 A Commitment to Human Insight and Social Impact

-At the heart of my work is a belief that data should tell a human story.
+At the heart of my work is the belief that data should tell a human story.
 Evaluation, when done well, helps organizations understand not just what is happening, but why it matters.
 It reveals the connections between personal experiences and broader systems, between measurable results and meaningful change.

 Transforming Evaluation Into a Tool for Change

 Ultimately, I aim to reframe evaluation as a tool for transformation.
 When organizations understand how their programs work, for whom, and under what conditions, they can adapt and innovate more effectively.
 When they listen to the people they serve and learn from their experiences, they create more equitable and lasting change.
+When communities hold the power of their own stories and data, they become the architects of their own futures.